A main and sides all cooked on one baking sheet — what could be easier? It’s time to meet your new weeknight dinner saver.

 Imagine putting a delicious meal on the table in less than an hour with only one pan to wash afterward.
 Sound too good to be true?
 Nope!
 Sheet pan dinners are tasty winners that make cooking and cleanup easy.

-make a one-pan meal that serves four, you’ll need a 17- x 12-inch (43 x 30 cm) baking sheet that’s 1 inch (2.5 cm) deep.
-Choose one made of thick, sturdy metal — it won’t warp in the oven, and the ingredients won’t burn easily.
+To make a one-pan meal that serves 4, you’ll need a 17- x 12-in.
+(43 x 30 cm) baking sheet that’s 1 inch (2.5 cm) deep.
+Choose one made of thick, sturdy metal — it won’t warp in the oven and the ingredients won’t burn easily.

-Cleanup is a breeze when you line your baking sheet with parchment paper or foil.
+Cleanup is a breeze when you line the baking sheet with parchment paper or foil.
 Parchment paper is naturally non-stick, so you don’t need to add any extra fat to light-tasting, quick-cooking sheet pan dinners like Roasted Cod with Capers, Olives & Tomatoes.
 Press the paper into the pan, making a crease at each of the bottom edges.
-Press the overhang up and fold it back over the pan edges—that way, it won’t curl over the food.
+Press any overhang up and fold it back over the pan edges; that way, it won’t curl over the food.
 Make sure the paper goes all the way into the corners, where cooking juices collect.

-Root vegetables aren’t your only option, either—fruits and greens work, too.
-Our Sausage, Squash & Crispy Kale Sheet Pan Dinner combines savoury sausages, sweet caramelized apple wedges, tender acorn squash and crunchy kale for a dish that’s packed with contrasting flavours and textures.
+Root vegetables aren’t your only option — fruit and greens work, too.
+Our Sausage, Squash & Crispy Kale Sheet Pan Dinner combines savoury sausages, sweet caramelized apple wedges, tender acorn squash, and crunchy kale for a dish that’s packed with contrasting flavours and textures.
 Bonus: It takes only 20 minutes of roasting before it’s on the table!

 And who says you have to have breakfast in the morning?
 Try it for dinner, cooked all on one pan.
 The Tex-Mex flavours of our Bacon & Egg Sheet Pan Dinner are a treat for a laid-back weeknight supper or brunch with friends.

-To ensure vegetables cook through evenly and at the same rate, cut them into uniform chunks or slices.
+To ensure that vegetables cook through evenly and at the same rate, cut them into uniform chunks or slices.
 Don’t worry about precision; a rough chop is good.
-The same goes for meats—similarly sized pieces will all be done at the same time.
+The same goes for meats; similarly sized pieces will all be done at the same time.

 If you can roast it, you can substitute it in your favourite sheet pan recipes.
-Our handy guide to roasting vegetables, fruits and nuts has everything you need to produce delicious results.
+Our handy guide to roasting vegetables, fruit and nuts has everything you need to produce delicious results.